List of historic buildings in Markham, Ontario: Existing historic buildings

-Location
+Locations

 Historic buildings and structures are spread throughout Markham, although several historic buildings are clustered in four "heritage conservation districts," Buttonville, Markham Village, Thornhill, and Unionville.
 Developments in the heritage conservation districts is required to follow municipal guidelines laid out in the heritage district's conservation plan.
 These conservation plans were created to protect historic buildings, and to ensure that new developments within these districts complement the "character of the neighbourhood".

 In addition to the heritage conservation districts, other clusters of heritage buildings are also situated at the Markham Museum and Markham Heritage Estates.
 The former is an open-air local history museum; while the latter serves as the city's "subdivision last resort", an area reserved for relocated heritage buildings that cannot be retained on their existing site.
 The museum and subdivision are both situated near the Markham Village heritage conservation district, although they do not form a part of said district.

-List of historic buildings in Markham
+List of historic buildings (pre-1851)

 The following is a list of the oldest buildings in Markham that are still erect, up to 1850, as listed by the Markham Register of Property of Cultural Heritage Value or Interest:

+Map of listed pre-1851 buildings

-List of early demolished buildings
+List of notable demolished buildings (pre-1851)

 The following were notable buildings and structures that were erected in Markham by 1850, but were later demolished: